-In this paper we presented an approximation scheme of calculating the end-to-end, class-by-class blocking probability of a loss network with multirate traffic and adaptive routing scheme.
+In this paper we presented an approximation scheme of calculating the end-to-end, classby-class blocking probability of a loss network with multirate traffic and adaptive routing scheme.
 It provides fairly good estimates of call blocking probabilities under normal and heavy traffic orders of magnitude faster than discrete event estimation.
 We also presented asymptotic analysis of the fixed point algorithm and showed that this algorithm gives conservative estimates in general.
-Two applications are provided as examples of how such analytical approximation schemes can be easily linked with mathematical programming tools to provide effective means for network design and trade-off analysis.